The rising popularity of black and white photographs of animals in the wild

 Converting is not a word to favour when it comes to making a black-and-white picture.
 The commonly mistaken premise is that to create a good black-and-white photo is to convert it from colour.

-Anyone with a traditional film background will know that producing a quality black and white print from a negative often requires hours, days even, to get the right look.
+Anyone with a traditional background will know that producing a quality black and white print from a negative often requires hours, days even, to get the right look.
 You did not just convert the image from the negative to the paper.

 There was no undo; you threw it all away at an expense, and you kept trying until you got to where you wanted it to be.